AMENDED AND RESTATED BYLAWS

 3.4 Auditing Members

-(a) Auditing membership is restricted to educational or other not for profit organizations who have been invited by the Board of Directors to join the MEF Forum as an Auditing Member.
+(a) Auditing membership is restricted to educational or other not for profit organizations who have been invited by the Board or designated officers to join the MEF Forum as an Auditing Member.
 Auditing Members of the Corporation can influence the technical activities of the Corporation and have access to information regarding achievements of the Corporation and plans for future activities.
-However, Auditing Members have no voting rights at any meeting of Members of the Corporation.

-(b) Auditing Members are not entitled to participate in any activity sponsored by the Corporation except by invitation of the Corporation's Chief Operating Officer or his or her designated representative.
+(c) Auditing Members are not entitled to participate in any activity sponsored by the Corporation except as expressly permitted by these Bylaws, including Section 3.2 (b), or by invitation of the Corporation's Chief Operating Officer or his or her designated representative.

 (a) Each Member shall be entitled to have an unlimited number of participants in the Corporation's events, however, each Member shall be responsible for designating a single person (and may designate additional persons as alternates) who shall be authorized to act as the representative of that Member where a vote or other action on behalf of that Member is required.
 A Member may designate different representatives and different alternates for separate votes or other actions to be taken on behalf of that Member.
 The designated representative of any Member, and any alternate, must be an employee or authorized agent or contractor of that Member and no person may simultaneously act as the authorized representative of more than one Member.